Non-Archimedean Whitney stratifications: Fields with analytic structure satisfy Hypothesis

 be the algebra of restricted power series (here, we use multi-index notation), and set

 As a language, take $\Lx := \LHen \dcup \bigdcup_{m,n} S_{m,n}$, where each element of $S_{m,n}$ is a symbol for an $(m+n)$-ary function.

 Now suppose that $K$ is a complete valued field of rank one and of residue characteristic $0$ (e.g., $K = \bbC((t))$).
-Suppose moreover that $K$ extends $A$ as a valued ring, i.e., we choose an image of $t \in A$ in $\maxid$.
+Suppose moreover that $K$ extends $A$ as a valued ring; in particular, we identify $t \in A$ with an element of $\maxid$.
 Then each element of $S_{m,n}$ naturally defines a function $\valring^m \times \maxid^n \to \valring$.
 This turns $K$ into an $\Lx$-structure (after extending these functions trivially to $K^{m+n}$) and as such, $K$ is a valued field with analytic structure in the sense of \cite{CL.analyt}. \end{ex}